Wreck Dive, Cirkewwa, Malta

 The MV Rozi was a tugboat originally called Rossmore.
 She was built in Bristol, England in 1958 by Charles Hill & Sons.
 She was later re-named Rossgarth after she was sold to Rea Towing in 1969.
 The Mifsud Brothers Ltd then bought the tug in 1972.

 She was sold to Tug Malta in 1981 and renamed Rozi, before finally being sold to Captain Morgan Cruises who scuttled her as an artificial reef off Cirkewwa in 1992 as an attraction for a tourist submarine.
-These tours no longer exist today - turns out, running a submarine is quite expensive! - which left the site open to become one of the most popular dive sites here in Malta.
+These tours no longer exist today (turns out, running a submarine is quite expensive), which left the site open to become one of the most popular dive sites in Malta.

 The wreck

-Rozi lies in a sandy bottom of 36m where the bow is at the deepest point.
+Rozi lies on a sandy bottom at 36m, where the bow is at the deepest point.
 The deck is around 30m deep.
-The wreck lies just off the reef which makes navigation very simple on return.
+The wreck lies just off the reef, which makes navigation very simple on the return.

-The Rudder is at the stern of the ship and is one of the places that you can find nudibranchs.
-Scorpion fish have also made this area their home, where you can often find 3 or 4 trying to camouflage against the wreck.
-This is a very photogenic part of the wreck and if you have a good buddy who likes posing for pictures, this is one spot to grab a few nice photographs.
+The rudder is at the stern of the ship and is one of the places where nudibranchs can be found.
+Scorpionfish have also made this area their home, and you can often find 3 or 4 trying to camouflage against the wreck.
+This is a very photogenic part of the wreck, and if you have a good buddy who likes posing for pictures, this is one spot to grab a few great photographs.

 The bow makes for an impressive sight too, with the Rozi's jagged nose highlighted against the backdrop of the wheelhouse and funnel.